-We estimate the cash outlay for capital expenditures in the fiscal year ending January 28, 2012 will be approximately \$13.0 million, which relates to the opening of approximately 50 new stores, remodeling of selected existing stores, information system upgrades and various improvements at our headquarters and distribution center.
-Of the total budgeted dollars for capital expenditures for Fiscal 2012, we anticipate that approximately 56% will be related to the opening of new stores and remodeling and/or relocating existing stores.
-Approximately 34% will be related to information systems with the remaining 10% related primarily to office expansion, distribution center improvement and security equipment for our stores.
+We estimate the cash outlay for capital expenditures in the fiscal year ending February 2, 2013 will be approximately \$15.9 million, which relates to the opening of approximately 60 new stores, remodeling of selected existing stores, information system upgrades and various improvements at our headquarters and distribution center.
+Of the total budgeted dollars for capital expenditures for Fiscal 2013, we anticipate that approximately 55% will be related to the opening of new stores and remodeling and/or relocating existing stores.
+Approximately 34% will be related to information systems with the remaining 11% related primarily to transportation equipment, automobiles and security equipment for our stores.
+In addition, the lease for our existing distribution center expires in December 2014.
+We plan to build and own versus lease our new distribution facility at a cost of approximately \$25.0 million over the next 3 years.

-As of January 29, 2011, we had an approximate \$0.8 million outlay remaining on enhancements to our merchandising system relating to inventory planning.
-We believe these enhancements will further advance our ability to analyze inventory needs and generally improve sales across all markets and merchandise by providing another tool for managing our inventory at the store level.
+As of January 28, 2012, we had approximately \$1.3 million outlay remaining on enhancements to our merchandising system relating to demand forecasting and markdown optimization.
+We believe these enhancements will further advance our ability to improve gross profit across all markets and merchandise by providing another tool for managing our inventory at the store level.